Enhanced Gravitational Waves from Inflaton Oscillons

 {\it Oscillon-induced gravitational waves}.--- Primordial scalar perturbations induce GWs at second order.
 While often suppressed~\cite{Inomata:2019zqy}, sudden transition from an early matter-dominated era (eMD) to radiation-dominated (RD) era significantly enhances induced GWs~\cite{Alabidi:2013lya,Inomata:2019ivs}.
 Such amplification of GWs has been extensively explored in the context of evaporating primordial black holes, whose ``gas'' matter-dominates the Universe before suddenly transitioning to radiation due to Hawking evaporation~(e.g.~\cite{Inomata:2019zqy,Domenech:2020ssp,Papanikolaou:2020qtd,Inomata:2020xad,Domenech:2020kqm,Domenech:2021wkk,Domenech:2021ztg}).

 After the inflaton fragments into oscillons, they matter-dominate the Universe before rapidly decaying, leading to an onset of reheating.
 The length of matter-dominated era is set by the oscillon lifetime.
-We demonstrate that due to the rapid decay of the oscillons at the end of their lifetime, these processes result in significant induced GW production\footnote{Prolonged transition between eMD and RD eras could result in additional suppression of induced GWs (e.g.~\cite{Inomata:2020lmk,Domenech:2021ztg}).
-However, for oscillons, once the core amplitude of oscillations reaches a critical value the objects are expected to explosively disperse on negligible timescales~\cite{Zhang:2020bec}.}.
+We demonstrate that due to the rapid decay of the oscillons at the end of their lifetime, these processes result in significant induced GW production.
 We stress, however, that in our scenario there is direct connection of induced GWs with the inflaton's dynamics.
 Oscillon isocurvature perturbations could lead to yet another source of induced GWs~(e.g.~\cite{Passaglia:2021jla,Domenech:2021and}), study of which we leave for future work~\cite{Lozanov:2022fut}.
 Hence, GW signal estimates in this study are conservative.
+We note that prolonged transition between eMD and RD eras could result in additional suppression of induced GWs (e.g.~\cite{Inomata:2020lmk,Domenech:2021ztg}).
+However, for oscillons, once the core amplitude of oscillations reaches a critical value the objects are expected to explosively disperse on negligible timescales $\delta t \ll H_d^{-1}$ compared to Hubble timescales $H_d^{-1}$ associated with oscillon decay, typically differing by orders of magnitude~\cite{Zhang:2020bec}.
+The exact realization of this depends on the model, e.g. for small-amplitude oscillons coupled to daughter fields see Ref.~\cite{Hertzberg:2010yz}.
+Our results cover a broad range of scenarios where inflaton couples weakly to the SM sector, as relevant for reheating.

 We consider that inflation results in a generic primordial curvature (scalar) power spectrum described by

 where $k_{\rm max}$ is the cutoff scale.

 For the calculation of the induced GWs we follow \cite{Kohri:2018awv,Inomata:2019ivs}.
 We consider that that eMD of the Universe rapidly transitioned to RD, as is the case for oscillon-dominated phase, at a conformal time $\eta = \eta_{\rm R}$.